muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/Overview.rst

 * :ref:`Engagement_Content`

-Each chapter also contains a section for anecdotal "Analytics in Action".
+Each of these chapters also contains a section for anecdotal "Analytics in Action".
 These sections showcase how data has revealed information about courses and students, and how course teams have reacted to the information.

-The edX Insights dashboard includes a brief description for each reported value: move your cursor over the "Information" icon.
-The
+The edX Insights dashboard includes a brief description for each reported
-:ref:`Reference` chapter in this guide dives deeper to provide detailed descriptions of how edX computes the reported values.
+value: move your cursor over the "information" icon.
+The :ref:`Reference` chapter in this guide dives deeper to provide detailed descriptions of how edX computes the reported values.